GamingSeries/GamingSeries/README.md

 # Hey there, I'm GamingSeries! 👋

 ## 🚀 About Me
 Hey there!
-I'm GamingSeries, a Trent University student and a passionate developer.
+I'm Muneeb, a Trent University student and a passionate developer.
 I love creating solutions and exploring the world of technology.
 I work with Python, Java, JavaScript, and more, building applications on both the backend and frontend.

 I enjoy tackling challenges, using tools like Django and Next.js to develop robust backend systems and engaging user interfaces.
 I also delve into databases like SQLite and PostgreSQL while tweaking HTML and CSS for polished results.